 Dr. Lustig closes with specific calls to action in the form of new regulation of bad foods.
 He defends against critics who call this the “Nanny State”, explaining that other public health menaces are restricted and controlled, such as tobacco and alcohol.
 He compares the eradication of toxic fructose to using vaccines to eradicate deadly diseases.

 Specific policy changes that Dr. Lustig views as realistically achievable include using the FTC to prosecute misleading food advertising, such as sugary children’s cereal.
-He would also like to have the FDA remove fructose from the “GRAS” (Generally recognized as Safe) list, tax sugary foods, and restrict access to sugary food as Mayor Michael Bloomberg is doing in New York with 16-ounce sugary drink bans.
+He would also like to have the FDA remove fructose from the “GRAS” (Generally Recognized As Safe) list, tax sugary foods, and restrict access to sugary food as Mayor Michael Bloomberg is doing in New York with 16-ounce sugary drink bans.

 “Fat Chance” is an important work that will not receive the book circuit attention that it deserves because the food industry pays the bills of the TV and print media venues.
 In fact, other popular TV doctors, such as Dr. Oz, go out of their way to not list sugar as contributing factor to obesity.
-Only the most respected news shows, such as CBS’ 60 Minutes, will discuss the concept of sugar being toxic.
-The concepts so well laid out in “Fat Chance” should be part of the medical school curriculum, as they currently are at UCSF.